Pemphigoid Group Quiz

 ✔︎ Treatment information etc.

-A group of diseases that cause blistering of the skin and/or mucus membranes.
-They are caused by the body's antibodies attacking normal surface-lining cells.
-Men and women are affected equally, and although a person can have a genetic predisposition to developing these diseases, it is not considered an inherited condition.
+A group of diseases causing blistering of the skin and/or mucus membranes.
+They result from the body's antibodies attacking normal surface-lining cells.
+Men and women are equally affected, and although a person can have a genetic predisposition to developing these diseases, it is not considered an inherited condition.

 Reviewed By: